pombredanne/scsc/README.md

 This project allows you to use a cloud server for:

 - file storage, sync and access ([BitTorrent Sync](http://labs.bittorrent.com/experiments/sync.html) + WebDAV), secure over OpenVPN
-- more secure Internet access (traffic is tunnelled with OpenVPN, so your ISP sees nothing, websites see your server's IP)
+- more secure Internet access (your web traffic is tunnelled through your cloud server with OpenVPN, DNS queires from the server are using [DNSCrypt](http://dnscrypt.org/))
-- more Internet access ([OpenNIC](http://www.opennicproject.org/) and [.bit](http://dot-bit.org/Main_Page) domains, [I2P](http://www.i2p2.de/) network)
+- more Internet access ([OpenNIC](http://www.opennicproject.org/) and [.bit](http://dot-bit.org/Main_Page) domains, [I2P](http://www.i2p2.de/) network, [Tor](https://www.torproject.org/) hidden services)

 ## Installation

 1. Establish a place where you can securely store cryptographic keys.
-[TrueCrypt](http://www.truecrypt.org) with [Hidden volume](http://www.truecrypt.org/hiddenvolume) on a small partition of a USB drive is strongly recommended. *Note: DO NOT USE THE FAT FILESYSTEM for this partition, it doesn't store file permissions, SSH won't use a key from it.*
+[TrueCrypt](http://www.truecrypt.org) with [Hidden volume](http://www.truecrypt.org/hiddenvolume) on a small partition of a USB drive is strongly recommended. *Note: SSH won't use a key from the FAT file system, you have to copy it to your disk to use for installation/administration and remove the copy after use.*
 2. Sign up for a cloud server hosting provider.
 [GreenQloud](http://greenqloud.com) is strongly recommended.
 3. cd to your key storage, generate a keypair for SSH (`ssh-keygen -t rsa -f id_rsa`) with empty passphrase.
 4. Send the public key to the hosting provider.
 For GreenQloud: install [euca2ools](https://github.com/eucalyptus/euca2ools), sign in to my.greenqloud.com, User → API Access → Credentials → Download .zip, then something like this: